JasonAntonino/PetClinic_Final_Project/README.md

 ## Acknowledgements
-* We would like to acknowledge my tutors at QA for their teaching of technologies necessary to complete this task.
+* We would like to acknowledge our tutors at QA for their teaching of technologies necessary to complete this task.
 * We would also like to thank our team, without our combined cooperation this would not have been possible.

 <p align="right"><a href="#top">click to go back to  top</a></p>